Caucasian badger: Distribution

-The Caucasian badger ranges from Anatolia north to the Caucasus Mountains, south to the Levant and west-central Iran, and west through the Tian Shan mountains.
+The Caucasian badger ranges from Anatolia north to the Caucasus Mountains, south to the Levant and west-central Iran, and east through the Tian Shan mountains.
 It also occurs on the Mediterranean islands of Crete and Rhodes.
 The boundary of its range to the European badger is thought to be in the North Caucasus, but a clear boundary has not been defined, as both are known to be sympatric in some places, and potential hybrids have been identified.
 It was also recorded in Afghanistan.

 Taxonomy

 Of the eight European badger subspecies recognized in 2005, four are now thought to belong to the Caucasian badger.